Skip to contents

 export_capacity

-numeric, maximum power to export to the grid (in kW, positive).
+numeric, maximum power to export to the grid (positive).
+Not used when df contains a column with the same name.

 ...